materialsinnovation/pymks/INSTALLATION.md

     $ pip install pyfftw

-If you have issues with `pyfftw` and can't install it, don't worry.
+If you have issues installing the FFTW3 requirement, don't worry.
 Most of the notebooks do not require it and those that do are easily modified to work with `numpy.fft`.
-We can also try and get this working during the tutorial.
+We can also try and make this work during the tutorial session.

 ## `line_profiler`

 One additional package is `line_profiler`.
 Unfortunately, this has an issue when installing with

     $ pip install line_profiler